 Figure S5.
 Simulation micrographs, director field and disclination lines for top and lateral views; each row corresponds to different BPI-lattice orientations: (1) BPI-[111], (2) BPI-[110], (3) BPI-[200] and (4) BPI-[211].
 Colormap is from blue -director parallel to the interface- to red -director perpendicular to the interface.

 References

-J. Fukuda.
-Stabilization of a blue phase by a guest component: An approach based on a Landau–de Gennes theory.
-Phys Rev. E, 2010, 82, 061702.